lewis-010/research-project/README.md

 <br/><br/>

 >## Yearly Trends
 - The first analysis *yearly generation.ipynb* focused on the yearly trends of electical generation from fossil fuels, major renewables and PHES.
+- A column for YEAR was extracted from the utc_date column, this was then used to aggregate all data by the year.
-- The half-hourly timeseries data was first aggregated by year and then passed through the matplotlib.pyplot package to generate suitable figures.
+- It was then passed through the matplotlib.pyplot package to generate suitable figures.
 - This gave an overall perspective on the recent long-term trends of the major electrical outputs in Great Britain.

 <p align="center">